codenathan/update_generic_php_composer_packages/README.md

 - i first create a blank project called demo
 - I update the composer file with the most basic required composer packages and ensure this installs via `composer update --with-all-dependencies`
 - Create a git inital commit and run composer install if it hasn't been done
-- Copy  i copy any additional packages from my existing i have and paste it within require or require-dev.
+- Copy  i copy any additional packages from my existing `composer.json` i have and paste it within my demo projects `composer.json` require or require-dev section.
 At the same time i replace the version of this composer package with a "*" For example

 ```
   "barryvdh/laravel-dompdf": "*",